shawntabrizi/sudo-contract/README.md

 ## Installation

+You can find an example of adding the Sudo Contract module to a runtime [here](https://github.com/shawntabrizi/substrate-package/commit/c0c1e4604db279c5940f528c378575fa2c5aaf7a).

 ### Runtime `Cargo.toml`

 To add this module to your runtime you will need to modify how the SRML Contract module is added too.